mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 - Written to both Jews and Gentiles
 - The letter had a different style than 1st Peter

-#### Purpose:

-- Writes to encourages followers to live **holy lives**
-- Addresses **false teachers**

-#### Chapters (3):

-1. Live with Godliness, Supplement your faith with Holiness
-2. False Teachers, God will judge
-3. Scoffers will come, God is patient not wanting anyone to perish, Live holy

 ### [1 John (5)](General%20Letters/1%20john)

+> **Instructs** believers to keep God’s commands and love one another

+- `1` Can not walk in the dark; Jesus cleanses us from sin; If we confess he forgives
+- `2` If we know him then we keep his commands; Do not love the world
+- `3` Do not sin; Love one another
+- `4` Always test the Spirits; God is Love; Whoever loves God must also love his brother
+- `5` Keep his commandments; Ask according to his will; Anyone born of God does not keep sinning

 #### Background:

 - John the apostle wrote this letter; he also wrote 2 & 3 John, the gospel of John, and Revelation
 - Written sometime between 80 and 95 AD
 - Addressing false teachers

-#### Purpose:

-- Instructions for believers to keep his commands and love one another

-#### Chapters (5):

-1. Can not walk in the dark; Jesus cleanses us from sin; If we confess he forgives
-2. If we know him then we keep his commands; Do not love the world
-3. Do not sin; Love one another
-4. Always test the Spirits; God is Love; Whoever loves God must also love his brother
-5. Keep his commandments; Ask according to his will; Anyone born of God does not keep sinning

 #### Verses